 Radon causes more deaths than drunk driving accidents.
 Long term exposure to radon can cause lung cancer and other health issues.
 It can get into your home through even the smallest cracks or gaps in your walls, floors, or building foundation.
 If a high amount of radon is detected in your home, filling in the cracks and adding a mitigation system in your home can solve the problem.
 Getting your home tested consistently can determine if your home is at risk.
 The EPA recommends testing your home every two years for Radon.

 You get the result of our simple test in 48 hours.
 The crucial first step towards making your house safe is knowing your home’s radon levels.

 How Does Radon Get Into Your Home?

 Radon is a radioactive gas.
 It comes from the natural decay of uranium that is found in nearly all soils.
 It typically moves up through the ground to the air above and into your home through cracks and other holes in the foundation.
-Your home traps radon inside, where it can build up.
-Any home can have a radon problem.
-Homes that are new and old, well-sealed and drafty, with or without basements.
+Your home can trap radon inside and can get to levels that are unhealthy for you and your family.
+Any home can have a radon problem, new and old, well-sealed and drafty, with or without basements.

 Radon can enter a home through:

 - Construction joints

 - Gaps in suspended floors

 - Drain tile systems

 We often direct our Milwaukee and surrounding area clients to the EPA for radon resources and recommendations since they are the United States Environmental Protection Agency and deal directly with Radon programs from a government level.
 They have resources about the health risks of radon, home buyer/seller guides for radon, and much more listed on their website.
 Please reach out for any questions about radon testing and we’ll do our best to help or point you in the right direction! or you can schedule your Milwaukee radon test below instantly!